welel/dialog-chat-bot/README.md

 - To start interact with the bot send any message to the telegram bot.

-- To set a character and role for the bot and user user `.env` file.
+- To set a character and a role for the bot and the user use `.env` file.

     ```js
     # Chatbot